mateus-vicente/100upet-hugo-pages/README.md

     hugo new page/pagetitle.md
     ```
     and a new markdown file with the appropriate header will be created.
 The draft status is set to `true` by default.
+* __Add a new post to the blog roll__

+    In order to add a new post to the blog/new roll, run
+    ```
+    hugo new post/YYYY-MM-DD-post-title.md
+    ```
+    and a new markdown file with the appropriate header will be created.
+The draft status is set to `true` by default.

 * __Add page to the main menu__

     the main menu is defined in the `config.toml` file.
 Simply add a new entry to `[[menu.main]]`, potentially setting the `parent` key to add the item in one of the dropdown menus.